yuleung/MixBCT/BCT_Methods/L2_weakenedL2/readme.md

+L2 loss to constraint the backward-compatible training

+and another test:

-A test to relax the constraint on L2 Loss
+We relax the constraint of L2 Loss

+It can be distinguished by the config file